 What Does North Carolina’s Bicycle Classification Mean?

 The NCDOT defines a bicycle as non-motorized vehicle with 2 or 3 wheels in tandem, a steering handle, 1 or 2 saddle seats and pedals by which vehicle is propelled.
-Bicycles are considered a vehicle, recognized under a special class that provides users with the same rights to the roadway as trucks and cars, and must exercise responsible driving practices such as obeying traffic laws, especially those designed for safe travel and stopping at stop signs and traffic lights.
+Bicycles are considered a vehicle, recognized under a special class that provides users with the same rights to the roadway as trucks and cars.
+This means that cyclists must exercise responsible driving practices such as obeying traffic laws, including those designed for safe travel and stopping at stop signs and traffic lights.

 Why is this important?
-Because as a bicyclist you are entitled to the same protections as if you were driving an automobile, including a right to expect other automobile drivers to observe their obligations to yield, keep a proper lookout, and other laws designed to protect the safety of the “motoring public.”
+As a bicyclist, you are entitled to the same protections as if you were driving an automobile, including a right to expect other automobile drivers to observe their obligations to yield, keep a proper lookout, and other laws designed to protect the safety of the “motoring public.”
 Many bicycle accidents occur because car and truck drivers don’t consider bikes their “equal” on the road, and thus, don’t follow proper protocols, which is why our bicycle accident attorneys are dedicated to helping our clients get the compensation they are owed for other drivers’ negligence.

 North Carolina Bicycle Traffic Laws